The Missing Decade: Nursing Informatics Can Shape the Future of Menopause Care

 An integrative review (currently free to read) looks at what we currently know (and don’t know but need to study) about best practices for implementing hospital-based virtual nursing.

 Our editorial by editor-in-chief Carl Kirton indulges a little word play in its title, “The Rise of AI.”
-But […]
+But the topic […]

 Deep Research: Understanding the Limitations of the Latest Powerful AI Tool for Scholarly Authors